datafaker-net/datafaker/README.md

 [![Coverage Status](https://coveralls.io/repos/DiUS/java-faker/badge.svg)](https://coveralls.io/r/DiUS/java-faker)
 [![License](http://img.shields.io/:license-apache-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-This library is a port of Ruby's [faker](https://github.com/stympy/faker) gem (as well as Perl's Data::Faker library) that generates fake data.
+This library is a modern port of [java-faker](https://github.com/DiUS/java-faker), built on Java 11, with up to date libraries and more Fake Generators than Java Faker has.

+This library is similar to Ruby's [faker](https://github.com/stympy/faker) gem (as well as Perl's Data::Faker library) that generates fake data.
 It's useful when you're developing a new project and need some pretty data for showcase.

 Usage
 -----